Hummus is a creamy spread you can make in 10 minutes by processing cooked chickpeas, tahini, lemon juice, and salt.

 Falafel in a pita bread with hummus

-Warm up some pita bread and spread a generous amount of hummus on the bottom.
+Warm up the pita and spread a generous amount of hummus on the bottom.
 Fill it with grilled or roasted vegetables, falafel, salad leaves, tomatoes, and more.

 hummus in a falafel bowl